Skip to main content

 SeasonalFestive

-Sweet, orange-scented bread decorated with bone-shaped dough pieces, traditionally baked for Día de los Muertos (Day of the Dead) celebrations from late October through early November.
-The round shape represents a skull, with crossed bones on top symbolizing the deceased.
-Panaderías offer creative variations in 2025, including chocolate, filled with cream cheese, or covered in colored sugar.
+Sweet, orange-scented bread decorated with bone-shaped strips of dough, baked for Día de los Muertos (Day of the Dead) from late October through early November.
+The round loaf stands for a skull, and the crossed bones on top represent the deceased.
+Panaderías now sell plenty of variations: chocolate, cream cheese-filled, or coated in colored sugar.

 vegetarianContains: glutenContains: dairyContains: eggs